 Ernesto Sabato was born in Argentina in 1911.
 He earned a PhD in physics before relocating to Paris.
 After World War II, he lost faith in science and began writing fiction, although he would burn much of his work.
 His three published novels are The Tunnel (1948), his masterpiece On Heroes and Tombs (1961) and The Angel of Darkness (1974).
 He also led the commission investigating those who disappeared during Argentina's Dirty War of the 1970s.
 Sabato died in 2011, two months before his 100th birthday.

 Vivien Sabel is a UKCP Relational Psychotherapist, Clinical Supervisor, Infant Communication Consultant and mother.
 She is fluent in British Sign Language and formerly trained and registered as a Trainee BSL Interpreter. http://www.viviensabel.com/ http://viviensabel68.blogspot.com

 Joe Sacco, one of the world’s foremost cartoonists, is widely hailed as the creator of war-reportage comics.
-He is the author of Palestine, Safe Area Gorazde, The Fixer, Notes from a Defeatist and Footnotes in Gaza, all published by Jonathan Cape.
+He is the author of Palestine, Safe Area Gorazde, The Fixer, Notes from a Defeatist , Footnotes in Gaza and Journalism, all published by Jonathan Cape.

 Gina Ford is Britain's bestselling childcare author whose first publication The Contented Little Baby has sold over a million copies and keeps going!
 With over thirty years hands-on experience as a maternity nurse, her advice and methods have been a godsend to tired, stressed parents throughout the world and have helped a generation of children go to bed on time and sleep calmly through the night.
 She runs a hugely popular website: www.contentedbaby.com and has published over twenty parenting books.